How does your identity shift in different lights?

 Hosted at the SLQS Gallery, Refractions is a two-hour evening of poetry reflecting on how identity is shaped through culture, memory, desire, gender, sexuality, and lived experience.
 Refractions invites us to think of identity as a prism: shifting and multifaceted, catching different lights through the voices and stories we share.
-Responding to [insert] the solo exhibition of Pei-Yi Tsai, the event features five invited poets alongside five open-mic performers (see below to apply), creating space for both established and emerging voices to explore the many ways we express who we are.
+Responding to [insert] the solo exhibition of Pei-Yi Tsai, the event features five selected poets alongside five open-mic performers (see below to apply), creating space for both established and emerging voices to explore the many ways we express who we are.

 We are looking for poems that speak to themes of identity in all its forms, including but not limited to queerness, sexuality, culture, memory, and the "prism of the self."